Psychotherapy, or counselling, is the right step when life difficulties come. For professional Ottawa counselling services, contact intake today.

 While all of our psychotherapists are excellent, you should be on the lookout for one that meets your specific needs.
 Whether you live in Ottawa, Nepean, Gatineau, Orleans or Kanata, we have many psychotherapists located conveniently close by.

 When you find the right psychotherapist, you’ll know.
 You want a therapist who is able to connect with you, who listens, understands and offers you valuable feedback.
-We have the therapist you’re looking for.
+We have the psychotherapy therapists you’re looking for.

 Talk to our intake counsellor so we can match you with the best counsellor for you.